keikai/keikai-tutorial/readme.md

 * [http://localhost:8080/tutorial/editor](http://localhost:8080/tutorial/editor)
 * [http://localhost:8080/tutorial/app](http://localhost:8080/tutorial/app)

-## Connect to Different Keikai Server Address
+## Connect to a Different Keikai Server Address
-By default, this project connect to a Keikai server at `localhost:8888`.
+By default, this project connects to a Keikai server at `localhost:8888`.
 If you want to connect to a different address, please append a query string with key `server`:

  `http://localhost:8080/tutorial/editor?server=10.1.1.1:8888`

 # Supported Browser
-IE 11+, Chrome, Firefox
+Chrome, Firefox, IE 11+

 # Supported File Format